syl20bnr/spacemacs/doc/DOCUMENTATION.md

     <SPC> f t

+The NeoTree window always has the number `0` so it does not shift the current number of the other windows.
+To select the NeoTree window you then use
+<kbd>SPC 0</kbd>.

 #### NeoTree navigation

 Navigation is centered on the `hjkl` with the hope to provide a fast navigation